h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_stacked_ensemble.rst

 Sparkling Water provides API in Scala and Python for Stacked Ensemble.
 The following sections describe how to utilize Stacked Ensemble in both languages.
 See also :ref:`parameters_H2OStackedEnsemble`.

+.. |start cluster| replace:: Start H2O cluster inside the Spark environment

+.. |get data| replace:: Parse the data using H2O and convert them to Spark Frame

+.. |setup base algorithms| replace:: Setup the algorithms the StackedEnsemble will operate with.
+StackedEnsemble will
+    automatically train the corresponding (base) models and pass them to H2O backend when needed.
+There are currently two options how a meta-learner in StackedEnsemble combines the base models.
+It either utilizes cross validated predictions or uses a blending frame.
+In the former case, it's important to keep the same folding across the base models and set *setKeepCrossValidationPredictions* to *true* as the cross-validated predicted values will be used by meta-learner.
+Furthermore, as the Stacked Ensemble combines the base models inside an H2O backend the base models have to be available there as well and therefore *setKeepBinaryModels* has to be set to *true* too.

+.. |setup algorithm and train| replace:: Then, specify the algorithms when setting up the StackedEnsemble and train it.

+.. |advanced usage| replace:: Inside the *fit* method, StackedEnsemble will internally create, utilize and delete
+    models corresponding to the input algorithms.
+If there is any reason to make use of those models, call **setKeepBaseModels** with a *true* argument to retain them.
+Then, models can be obtained by calling a *getBaseModels* method of the StackedEnsemble algorithm.
+However, now it's your responsibility to delete the models when they are no more needed.
+A method *deleteBaseModels* can become handy in such cases.
+    Altogether, an advanced StackedEnsemble usage would look like this:

+.. |get details| replace:: You can also get raw model details by calling the *getModelDetails()* method
+    available on the model as:

+.. |run predictions| replace:: Run Predictions

 .. content-tabs::

     .. tab-container:: Scala